babtist/ecs-elb-demo/README.md

 # ecs-elb-demo
-This repository includes the assests referred to in the blog post [Amazon ECS and Application Load Balancer] ()
+This repository includes the assets referred to in the blog post [Amazon ECS and Application Load Balancer] ()